 However, if you attempt to resist arrest in any way, you may face a charge of resisting arrest under California Penal Code Section 148(A) PC.
 It is important that any form of violence or force towards a police officer could result in a charge of Battery on a Peace Officer (California Penal Code Section 243(b) PC) or Evading an Officer (California Vehicle Code Section 2800.1 VC).
 Always remain respectful, calm and non-violent even if you are being arrested.

-If you were charged with any crime related to videotaping a police officer, or charged with resisting arrest due to activity involving filming a police officer, you should immediately contact an experienced police misconduct attorney as soon as possible to help you defend your Constitutional rights.
+If you were charged with any crime related to videotaping a police officer, or charged with resisting arrest due to activity involving filming a police officer, or injured or harmed in anyway by police misconduct or excessive force, you should immediately contact an experienced police misconduct attorney as soon as possible to help you defend your Constitutional rights.
 For more information about your next steps, and to schedule your free consultation, contact the attorneys at V. James DeSimone Law at 310-693-5561 to help ensure that your legal rights are protected.